zeke-xie/adaptive-inertia-adai/README.md

 In this work, we design a novel adaptive optimization method named Adaptive Inertia (Adai), which uses parameter-wise inertia (the momentum hyperparameter as a vector) to accelerate saddle-point escaping and provably select flat minima as well as SGD.
 Adai combines the advantages of Adam and SGD on saddle-point escaping and minima selection, respectively.

 Our experiments demonstrate that Adai can significantly outperform SGD and existing Adam variants for various DNNs where flat minima are desired.
+We especially recommend Adai for training of CNNs.

 # The environment is as bellow: